Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 1

 \begin{theorem}[\cite{Jardine2000}, Lemma 1.2] \begin{enumerate} \item The category $\mathbf{Spt}_{T}(k)$ with the classes of \begin{enumerate} \item Weak equivalences: the term-wise weak equivalences from definition \ref{termwise} \item Fibrations: the term-wise fibrations from definition \ref{termwise} \end{enumerate} becomes a proper simplicial model category. \item The category $\mathbf{Spt}_{T}(k)$ with the classes of \begin{enumerate} \item Weak equivalences: the term-wise weak equivalences from definition \ref{termwise} \item Cofibrations: the term-wise cofibrations from definition \ref{termwise} \end{enumerate} becomes a proper simplicial model category. \end{enumerate} \end{theorem}

 Starting with the first model structure in theorem \ref{termmodel}, we need to extend the class of weak equivalences.
-To do that, we should first define stable homotopy sheaves of $T\text{-spectra}$ using our definition of bigraded homotopy sheaves of pointed spaces.
+To do that, we should first define stable homotopy sheaves of $T\text{-spectra}$ using our definition of bigraded homotopy sheaves of pointed spaces, just like what we did in the classical setting.

 \begin{definition} Let $E$ be a $T\text{-spectrum}$.
 The colimit of

 is the motivic stable homotopy sheaf $\pi_{a,b}^{\mathbb{A}^1}(E)$. \end{definition}

 \begin{definition} A map of $T\text{-spectra}$ $f: E\to F$ is called a \textit{motivic stable weak equivalence} if the induced map